Khongchai/web-spirograph/README.md

 ---

 Now it is very clear that the lines that connect to the parent are not evenly distributed with clamping.
 We need to make their x positions pan out slower.
-Maybe make it logarithmically slower.

 From this equation, let's extract out `(x1 - x2) * k` and store it somewhere else.
 We'll scale their result because they are responsible for offsetting the `x` coordinate of the points at the top.